background

 Cash-Free Debt-Free (CFDF)

-The term “cash-free debt-free” simply means that when an acquirer buys another company, the transaction will be structured such that the buyer will not assume any of the debt on the seller’s balance sheet, nor will the buyer get to keep any of the cash on the seller’s balance sheet.
+In M&A, the term “Cash-Free Debt-Free” simply means that when an acquirer purchases another company, the transaction will be structured such that the buyer will not assume any of the debt on the seller’s balance sheet, nor will the buyer get to keep any of the excess cash on the seller’s balance sheet.

-• Seller Keeps Excess Cash: The seller gets to keep the cash that is on their balance sheet at the time of closing, except for a usually negotiated amount of “operating” cash that is considered a minimum amount that needs to transfer over in the sale to keep the operations of the freshly acquired business running smoothly.
+• Seller Retains Excess Cash ➝ The seller retains the excess cash on their balance sheet at the time of closing, except for a usually negotiated amount of “operating” cash that is considered a minimum amount that needs to transfer over in the sale to keep the operations of the freshly acquired business running smoothly.

-• Seller Liable for Existing Debt: The seller’s debt obligations have to be paid off by the seller.
+• Seller Liable for Existing Debt ➝ The outstanding debt obligations remaining on the seller’s balance sheet must be paid off in full by the seller.

-M&A transactions structured on a cash-free debt-free basis imply that the enterprise value equals the purchase price.
+If an M&A transaction is structured on a cash-free, debt-free basis, the enterprise value is implied to equal the purchase price.

 Because the acquirer does not have to assume the seller’s debt (nor get the benefit of the seller’s balance sheet cash), the acquirer is simply paying the seller for the value of the core operations of the business, i.e. the enterprise value.

-In CFDF deals, the purchase price delivered to the seller is simply the enterprise value.
+In CFDF deals, the purchase price delivered to the seller is simply the enterprise value (TEV).

 We’ll now move to a modeling exercise, which you can access by filling out the form below.